What is Brand-to-Local Marketing?

 - Market the system to your users energetically, and formally.
 Treat the launch of your brand-to-local system the way you would treat a new product launch.
 Let your user community know that the system is coming and explain what benefits it will provide.
 Schedule training sessions, and make recordings of those sessions available for any partners who might miss the live sessions.
 And follow up in the early months on customer support tickets, to fine tune and polish the system based on real-world usage.

 - Balance the need for brand control and authority with user needs for fast and easy access to important marketing assets and materials.
 Getting just the right balance of flexibility and governance is perhaps the number one predictor of success for brand-to-local systems.
 Watch your usage reports in the early months on a daily basis, and don’t be afraid to get on the phone with users to figure out how you can improve.
 Most especially, look for registered users who haven’t engaged with the system and reach out proactively to find out why.

-- Integration Complexity: According to the experts at Martech Today, integration complexity is the number one challenge for CMOS today is the “inability to successfully integrate disparate technologies into a unified platform.”
-For multi-location brands, this challenge can be even more daunting, as they need to work across dozens, hundreds or even thousands of marketing partners.
+- Integration Complexity: According to the experts at Martech Today, the number one challenge for CMOs today is the “inability to successfully integrate disparate technologies into a unified platform.”
+For multi-location brands, this challenge can be even more daunting, as they need to work across dozens, hundreds, or even thousands of marketing partners.